ItoErika/ItoErika.github.io/cv/cv.md

 ## Education
 + Bachelor of Science (2013-2016).
 University of Wisconsin - Madison.
 + Master of Science (2017-present).
 University of Massachusetts - Amherst.
 Thesis:  .
-Advisor:
+Advisor: Dr. Christine Hatch

 ## Peer Reviewed Publications
 + Ito, E.T., **Zaffos, A.**, and S.E.
 Peters (*in preparation*).
 The quality of the Paleobiology Database.